chaunceygardiner/weewx-weatherboard/docs/upgrading.md

 `show_aqi = true`.
 See
 [`show_uv`, `show_radiation`, `show_aqi`](configuration.html#show_uv-show_radiation-show_aqi).

-**Missing data looks different.**  The LED board lights only the middle segment of each missing digit, the split-flap board shows question marks, and the clock says how old the data is or names the failure — the codes the live label used to show, `HTTP 404`, `BAD DATA`, `NO ENTRY`, `BAD URL`, and `NO CONNECT` for a failure that has no code of its own.
+**Missing data looks different.**  The readout board shows a dash for each missing digit, the split-flap board shows question marks, and the clock says how old the data is or names the failure — the codes the live label used to show, `HTTP 404`, `BAD DATA`, `NO ENTRY`, `BAD URL`, and `NO CONNECT` for a failure that has no code of its own.